-This mountain is a high altitude mountain and extremely steep.
-While you can go to Mount Kenya on your own to keep some money in your pocket, it is a serious mountain and comes with serious consequences.
-Altitude sickness occurs here often, so proper acclimatization is serious.
-If you are not an experienced trekker, you have two options that can help you on this hike, by hiring a guide or getting full coverage with a guide, porter, and transport.
-If you are experienced in high altitudes, you can do this hike entirely self-guided and it is incredibly rewarding.
+Mount Kenya is a high altitude mountain and extremely steep.
+While climbing Mount Kenya is allowed without a guide for groups of 2 or more, it is a serious mountain and comes with serious consequences.
+Altitude sickness occurs here often, so proper acclimatization is very important.
+If you are not an experienced trekker, there are two options that can help on this hike, by hiring one guide or getting full coverage with a guide, porter, and transport.
+If experienced in high altitudes, this hike is possible entirely self-guided and it is incredibly rewarding.

 How to Get to Mount Kenya

 Mount Kenya is roughly 3 hours north of Nairobi.
-You can hire a private car or take the public matatu (350 shillings) to Naro Moro/Nanyuki depending on your route.
-Nanyuki is a bigger town and will be easier to arrange everything if going without a guide, yet you can still get everything done from Naro Moru.
+Either hire a private car or take the public matatu (350 shillings) to Naro Moro/Nanyuki depending on your route.
+Nanyuki is a bigger town and will be easier to arrange everything if going without a guide, yet everything can be done from Naro Moru.
 Nanyuki is the start to the popular Sirimon Route, while Naro Moru is the start to the Naro Moru route.

-If staying in Naro Moru, stay at Batian’s View, where the owner Fred and manager Mary are extremely helpful and can help prepare you for your climb by providing maps, helpful information about the trails, and truths about booking guides on Mount Kenya.
-See their website (http://batiansview.com/) for more information.
+Staying in Naro Moru: Batians View is a beautiful place to stay.
+They have banda private rooms in the big house and allow tent camping on their grounds for about $10.
+The owner Fred and manager Mary are extremely helpful and can help prepare you for your climb by providing maps, helpful information about the trails, and truths about booking guides on Mount Kenya.
 If you are a mountain climber coming with your sights set on Batian Peak, Fred is also your guy!

-If you choose to book guide services, try not to go through a middleman, and book directly with the guide who will go with you on your hike.
+If choosing between guide services, try not to go through a middleman and book directly with the guide.
 We were quoted a price of $130 USD per day per person, for a 4-day hike, which covers all park fees, guides, porter, cook, and accommodation, so that is around the top price to pay for booking full service.
 To cut these costs down, just ask for a breakdown of each cost (listed in USD), which are priced as follows:

 • Park Entry 3-day $170 per person OR 4-day $220 per person depending on your route